Search DrGAKMAN Blogger

 -go back through some of the old Switch hit software and offer patches to make them look/run better on the next Switch-

 Dealing with the transition without spreading themselves too thin across both generations I'll go into what I think they'll do for the next Switch.
 They should make it powerful enough to run more current games from 3RD parties as that will also help in the transition since their partners could help fill in the gaps while Nintendo makes new games for the next Switch.
 It should also be powerful enough to give it a long lifespan even in the wake of what the competition may do.
 Maybe take power scaling to the next level having different performance settings for: portable, docked & unlocked/over-clocked modes.
-The system should have more storage, but even better would be that the next Switch physical software cards would have a much higher capacity so you won't have to use as much of the built-in memory.
+The system should have more storage, but even better would be that the next Switch physical software cards would have a much higher capacity so you won't have to use as much of the built-in memory or download too much.

 Entry + Controller Wall + Exit